dotnetmentor/racoon/README.md

-racoon export --output direnv                   # exports all secrets using the direnv output defined in the manifest file racoon export --output direnv --path dot.env    # exports all secrets using the direnv output to the specified path racoon export -o direnv -p -                    # exports all secrets using the direnv output, writing the result to stdout
+racoon export --output direnv                   # exports all secrets using the direnv output defined in the manifest file racoon export --output direnv --path dot.env    # exports all secrets using the direnv output to the specified path racoon export -o direnv -p -                    # exports all secrets using the direnv output, writing the result to stdout racoon export -o direnv --include Secret1       # export Secret1 using the direnv output racoon export -o direnv --exclude Secret1       # export all secrets but Secret1 using the direnv output
 ```

 ### secrets.y\*ml